Web-Ex-Machina/contao-personal-data-manager/docs/HOOKS.md

 Hook | Return Value | Description
 --- | --- | ---
 `sortData` | `array` | Called after the personal data have been retrieved and arranged.
+`buildListButtons` | `array` | Called after the action buttons for the whole list have been generated.
 `renderListButtons` | `string` | Called after the action buttons for the whole list have been generated.
 `renderSingleItem` | `string` | Called after a whole item have been generated.
 `renderSingleItemHeader` | `string` | Called after the item's header have been generated.
 `renderSingleItemTitle` | `string` | Called after an item's header's title have been generated.
+`buildSingleItemButtons` | `array` | Called after an item's header's buttons have been generated.
 `renderSingleItemButtons` | `string` | Called after an item's header's buttons have been generated.
 `renderSingleItemBody` | `string` | Called after an item's body have been generated.
 `renderSingleItemBodyOriginalModel` | `string` | Called after an item's whole original model have been generated.